paradigm-lab/C-Programmes/README.md

 # shape_calc
-Calculate the area if the shape
+Calculate the area for the shape